t3kt/raytk/docs/_reference/operators/sdf/capsuleSdf.md

 redirect_from:
   - /reference/opType/raytk.operators.sdf.capsuleSdf/
 op:
+  category: sdf
+  detail: With a small `Radius`, this can be used to create a line segment.
   name: capsuleSdf
-  summary: A cylinder with rounded ends, between two points.
-  detail: |
-    With a small `Radius`, this can be used to create a line segment.
   opType: raytk.operators.sdf.capsuleSdf
-  category: sdf
   parameters:
-    - name: Translate
+  - label: Translate
-      label: Translate
+    name: Translate
-      summary: |
-        Moves the center of the capsule.
+    summary: Moves the center of the capsule.
-    - name: Endpoint1
-      label: End Point 1
+  - label: End Point 1
-      summary: |
+    name: Endpoint1
-        Distance of the first end from the center position.
+    summary: Distance of the first end from the center position.
-    - name: Endpoint2
-      label: End Point 2
+  - label: End Point 2
-      summary: |
+    name: Endpoint2
-        Distance of the second end from the center position.
+    summary: Distance of the second end from the center position.
-    - name: Radius
+  - label: Radius
-      label: Radius
+    name: Radius
-      summary: |
-        The thickness of the capsule.
+    summary: The thickness of the capsule.
-    - name: Inspect
+  - label: Inspect
-      label: Inspect
+    name: Inspect
-    - name: Help
+  - label: Help
-      label: Help
+    name: Help
+  summary: A cylinder with rounded ends, between two points.

 ---